oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 - the mechanism should not duplicate existing functionality
 - the mechanism is likely generally applicable, as opposed to being used for a single application
-- the specification sufficiently describes how the Proof of Possession mechanism works in combination with a Client Attestation
+- the specification sufficiently describes how the Proof of Possession method works in combination with a Client Attestation

 IANA must only accept registry updates from the designated experts and should direct all requests for registration to the review mailing list.